 One afternoon, I received an anxious phone call from Jack, a 65 y/o retired businessman, asking me if I could see him urgently.
-His leg pain, which began 2months earlier, was quite severe.
+His leg pain, which began two months earlier, was quite severe.
 As his pain pattern was so classic for a pattern for the 5th lumbar nerve root (L5), and he was traveling, I put him on the surgical schedule.
 His MRI scan showed several bone spurs next to the L5 nerve, but none that were new.
 Although surgery was an option, I was a little uncomfortable, and wanted to give him a little time to calm down his nervous system.
 Much to my surprise, his pain quickly disappeared and I cancelled his surgery.

 POSTPONE YOUR BACK SURGERY!